Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/5 Usage Rights and Licences/index.md

 This section consists of three modules:

-- Module 1: Getting Familiar with the EU Copyright Law and Data and Digital Legislation
+- Module 1: Getting Familiar with EU Copyright Law and Data and Digital Legislation
 - Module 2: Publication and Reuse of Research Outputs within a Multi-Layered Rules Framework
 - Module 3: Exploitation and Dissemination Assessments in EU Projects